Home » Repurposed Furniture » Repurposed Dresser tv stand

 As I’m trying to figure out how to add strength to the bottom, you can see that the pieces separating the drawers are made of cardboard.

-I began ripping out the pieces of cardboard and the drawer slides.
+I began ripping out the cardboard pieces and the drawer slides.

 Of course, I saved the drawer slides and screws because they were in great shape!